 in the practice of medicine and ministries of service;

 Rahu disrupts the customary methods of performing one's service and managing conflict.

-No matter how successfully this situation is managed, Professor Rahu teaching in classroom-6 must learn to manipulate the manipulators .
+No matter how successfully this situation is managed, entrancing Professor Rahu teaching in classroom-6 must learn to manipulate the manipulators .

-Passion for the Victim narrative
+Passion for the victim narrative [story of being eaten]